 Site ResponsibilityThis site is being addressed through federal, state and potentially responsible parties' actions.

 Re-Proposed Date: 04/23/99

 Threats and Contaminants

 Mercury, chloroform and carbon tetrachloride have been identified in the groundwater on the Hanlin-Allied portion of the Site.
 The Washington Lands water well, a groundwater public supply, is located 3,000 feet south of the site.
-The Moundsville Country Club, adjacently located to the site, uses groundwater for watering the greens and fairways.
-Groundwater extraction wells are operating to prevent groundwater borne contaminants from reaching the public water supply and the golf club's water supply.
+The Moundsville Country Club, located adjacent to the site, uses groundwater for watering the greens and fairways.
+Groundwater extraction wells are operating to prevent groundwater-borne contaminants from reaching the public water supply and the golf club's water supply.
 Recovered groundwater, after treatment, is discharged into the Ohio River in accordance with the terms of the West Virginia surface water discharge permitting program.

 Some of the contaminants of concern for the Olin portion of the Site include 2, 4-diaminotoluene, 2, 4-dinitrotoluene, aniline, and nitrobenzene.